liberapay/liberapay.com/README.md

 Liberapay is currently hosted on [AWS](https://aws.amazon.com/) (Ireland).

 To deploy the app simply run `release.sh`, it'll guide you through it.
 Of course you need to be given access first.

-### Setting up a development environment using Docker

-If you don't want to install the dependencies directly on your machine, you can spin up a development environment easily, assuming you have [Docker](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/) installed:

-    # build the local container
-    docker-compose build

-    # initialize the database
-    docker-compose run web bash recreate-schema.sh

-    # populate the database with fake data
-    docker-compose run web python -m liberapay.utils.fake_data

-    # launch the database and the web server
-    # the application should be available on http://localhost:8339
-    docker-compose up

-You can also run tests in the Docker environment:

-    docker-compose -f docker/tests.yml run tests

-All arguments are passed to the underlying `py.test` command, so you can use `-x` for failing fast or `--ff` to retry failed tests first:

-    docker-compose -f docker/tests.yml run tests -x --ff

 ## License